odata2ts/odata2ts/int-test/olingo-v2/README.md

 `globalSetup` has the same two modes as the other server packages:

-- **managed container** (default): pulls `ghcr.io/odata2ts/test-server-olingo-v2:latest`, waits for the service, maps a dynamic port and removes the container afterwards.
+- **managed container** (default): pulls the exact version of `ghcr.io/odata2ts/test-server-olingo-v2` pinned in `test/globalSetup.ts`, waits for the service, maps a dynamic port and removes the container afterwards.
+Renovate raises a PR when the server publishes a new release, so the version moves only with a green integration-test run behind it.
 Override the image with `OLINGO_SERVER_IMAGE`.
 - **external server**: if `LIBRARY_BASE_URL` is set, that URL is used as-is:

   ```bash